saralein/saralein.github.io/_posts/2018-01-12-observables-maps.md

 This week I spent some time pairing with a crafter in an Angular application and working with Observables.
 Observables are so reminiscent of Promises that the concept was familiar enough for me to follow along.
 However, I wanted to truly understand what we did.
 In particular, I was curious about the different types of maps for Observables in RxJS.
 My preliminary reading on the topic consisted mostly of small blogs and the official docs.
 I still did not feel like I understood.

-I started reading this blog: https://gist.github.com/staltz/868e7e9bc2a7b8c1f754.
+I started reading [this blog](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).
 Shortly after, one of my mentors recommended it in case I hadn't seen it.
 So, I started reading it from the beginning.
 Slower, much, much slower.

 While I still feel like there are loose ends in my mind, I feel like I do have a better understanding and would encourage everyone to give the gist a look if you are interested in Reactive Programming, and would like to see examples with RxJS in particular.